SEL411/bayesian-perceptual-estimation/README.md

 - This prior assigns higher probability to **cardinal orientations (0°, 90°)**
 - Lower probability to **oblique orientations**
 - Consistent with statistics of natural scenes

+This prior is later used to construct the cumulative mapping F(θ), which determines the distribution of Fisher information.

 ### Posterior